-On Sunday, June 3rd 2018, Volcan de Fuego erupted in Guatemala.
-Information about the number of people impacted continues to change.
-It is estimated that 1.7 million people were impacted, and 12,000 evacuated.
-As of June 26th, 112 people were confirmed dead.
+On Sunday, June 3rd 2018, Volcán de Fuego (or, Chi’gag in Mayan) erupted in Guatemala.
+Information about the total number of people impacted remains unconfirmed.
+It’s estimated that 1.7 million people were impacted, and 12,000 people were evacuated, in the wake of the eruption.
+As of June 26th, 2018, 112 people were confirmed dead.
 Many people remain missing, and very few bodies have been identified.

 On Tuesday, June 5th, CWB – USA received an invitation for an emergency tour.
 The team performed at a number of shelters and hospitals, and led four workshops for first-responders and civilians who participated in the emergency response.

 On August 16, 2018, CWB – USA returned to Guatemala for the first time since 2010.
 The previous tour focused on HIV/AIDS education, and visited remote, rural communities.

 In addition to the impact of the volcano, many Guatemalans are displaced by economic and political forces.
 On June 25th, 2018 Guatemalan officials requested that the United States grant asylum-seekers Temporary Protective Status.
 This would (temporarily) prevent them from being deported from the U. S. Currently, this measure is not in place.
 In many instances, families that cross the border together, fleeing natural or human-made disaster, are separated by deportation.